vstark21/NASA_Airathon/README.md

 ##### Modeling

 * After feature engineering, we train each model of the architecture shown below.
 Entire architecture consists of 14 models each of which is a self-ensemble of 5-folds.
+All the model parameters were tuned using Optuna.

   ![md](assets/md.png)